 A vast array of tonewoods can be used to craft a ukulele.
 Some of the most common include koa, mahogany, spruce, rosewood and maple, to mention just a few.

 Seeing as the ukulele originated in Hawaii, plenty of early models are made from the country’s native Koa wood.
 This tonewood is warm, vibrant and produces plenty of sustain, so is the go-to choice for high-grade ukuleles.
 Mahogany is the most common type of wood used in mid-range ukuleles.

 This is a popular choice thanks to it’s strong but lightweight structure.
-Tone-wise, mahogany is slightly less bright than Koa, but still focused, punchy and widely available, so is a great option from a manufacturer’s perspective.
+Tone-wise, mahogany is slightly less bright than Koa, but still focused, punchy and widely available, so it is a great option from a manufacturer’s perspective.

 Another common choice when it comes to body wood is spruce, which produces a very loud, crisp tone.
-Spruce is readily available to manufacturers worldwide, so is often used in entry-level ukes alongside other types, such as cedar.
+Spruce is readily available to manufacturers worldwide, so it is often used in entry-level ukes alongside other types, such as cedar.

 When it comes to the fingerboard and bridge, many companies opt for rosewood.
 This is a great choice not only for its beautiful appearance but also for its smoothness, which enhances playability.

 Occasionally, you may find a uke with an ebony fingerboard, but they’re often high-end models, as ebony is denser and more expensive than rosewood.
 In terms of tone, ebony is super bright and silky smooth to play.

 Ukuleles are not always made from solid wood.
 In fact, a lot of entry-level and even mid-range instruments are made using laminated wood.